cshtdd/store-scrapper-2/readme.md

 ```
 Unhandled AND Exception
-*SingleZipCodeProcessor AND *Processing AND Result*
+"actor:SingleZipCodeProcessor" AND "message:Processing" AND "Result:True"
 SingleStorePersistor AND "Saving Store"
 ```